-Kevin Fink found his love for food, restaurants, and hospitality at the age of eleven when he would trail his father working in the restaurant industry, learning the ins-and-outs of the culinary operations.
+Kevin Fink found his love for food, restaurants, and hospitality at an early age when he would trail his father working in the restaurant industry, learning the ins-and-outs of the culinary operations.

-Since beginning his career fifteen years ago, Fink’s culinary achievements include cooking at 13 Gobbi in Florence, Italy, and front of house service at Thomas Keller’s iconic restaurant, The French Laundry, which was awarded World’s Best Restaurant by Restaurant Magazine in 2003.
-Fink continued his career by staging at Copenhagen’s Noma, which held the same Restaurant Magazine rank for three years following The French Laundry.
-From there, Fink continued on to the competitive Noma Test Kitchen, where he was able to create new techniques and dining trends.
+After the start of his career fifteen years ago, Fink’s culinary achievements include: cooking at 13 Gobbi in Florence, Italy, and front of house service at Thomas Keller’s iconic restaurant, The French Laundry, which was awarded Restaurant Magazine’s World’s Best Restaurant in 2003.
+Fink continued his career by staging at Copenhagen’s Noma, holding the same Restaurant Magazine rank for three years following The French Laundry.
+From there, Fink continued on to the competitive Noma Test Kitchen, where he was created unique techniques and dining trends.

 In the last year, Fink and team opened two wildly popular fast casual restaurants Henbit and TLV, located in Austin’s first food hall, Fareground.
 Henbit follows the same ethos as Emmer & Rye – local sourcing, seasonality, and working closely with farmers – to create “Feel Good Food.”
 Henbit offers an approachable everyday menu for breakfast, lunch and dinner while TLV features a menu that is focused on Israeli street food.

 Fink’s newest and most anticipated concept, Hestia will open later this fall.
 Hestia, named after the Greek goddess of the hearth” will be a live fire concept.
 Located in the heart of downtown Austin, the new concept will extend hospitality into the kitchen.
 Changing the experience for diners, chefs will be walking guests through the menu, taking their order and serving the dishes.

 Fink currently resides in Austin, Texas with his wife Alicynn and son, Hudson.